kburchfiel/rope/README.md

 **3.3.3.12.
 Using outlines already mapped to other words**

 I don’t have too many qualms about using great outlines already mapped to less frequent words for more frequent words, particularly if I can remap the less frequent word to the same outline except with an asterisk added.
 For example, HOP is a great outline for verbs that usually maps to “hop,” a word ranked #3,999 in frequency.
 Because this outline is both very short and very easy to write, I remapped it to “clothe” (making “clothing” and “clothes” into 4-keypress outlines), and remapped “hop” to H*OP.
 Ultimately, there are only so many great outlines to go around, so I’m happy to repurpose them for more frequent words.

+**3.3.3.13.
+Outlines for numbers greater than 10 and their ordinal equivalents**

+For the cardinal numbers "eleven" through "nineteen" (except for "twelve"), I use the ones digit of that number plus an E. For the cardinal numbers "thirty" through "ninety," I use the tens digit of that number plus a U. For the ordinal or "-th" forms of those numbers, I just add a * to those outlines.

+To add these outlines into the dictionary, you will need to use the form shown in the outlines column (e.g. 1E for "eleven" rather than #SE, even though #SE represents the actual keypresses for that word).

 **3.3.4 Other notes on outline choices:**